Localizing Unsynchronized Sensors with Unknown Sources: Introduction

 \paragraph{Known Source Emission Times and Receiver Offsets} If the emission times happen to be known and the nodes and events all have a common time reference (that is, they are synchronized)\footnote{Additionally, the internal delays of the receivers are known.}, then the TOAs correspond to times of flight and directly give the distances between the nodes and the events.
 Given these distances, the joint localization problem reduces to multidimensional unfolding \cite{Schonemann:1970wd, Crocco:2012eu}.
 Some methods are based on direct optimization of the maximum likelihood (ML) criterion \cite{Weiss:1989array}, but these often fail due to the non-convexity of the objective and the existence of bad local minima \cite{wang2015self}.
 Other methods are based on Euclidean distance matrices and semidefinite programming (SDP) \cite{dokmanic2015relax}.

-Crocco et al. \cite{Crocco:2012eu} proceed by constructing a certain low-rank matrix of differences of squared TOAs from which the positions can be recovered by solving a low-dimensional non-convex optimization problem.
+Crocco et al. \cite{Crocco:2012eu} proceed by constructing a certain low-rank matrix of differences of squared TOAs from which the positions can be recovered by solving a low-dimensional non-convex optimization problem as follows.
 The low-rank matrix of differences of squared TOAs \cite{Crocco:2012eu} is related to the (translated) source positions $\mS$ and receiver positions $\mR$ as $\mH \approx \bar{\mR}^T \bar{\mS}$, where the latter is the matrix of inner products between \emph{centered} receiver points and \emph{centered} source points.
-Since we have that $\mH = \bar{\mR}^T \mQ \mQ^{-1} \bar{\mS}$ for any invertible matrix $\mQ$, finding the correct relative geometry amounts to identifying the right $\mQ$ and the difference vector between the center of $\mR$ and the center of $\mS$.
-In our approach, we avoid this step by working with the full point set $\mX = [ \mR ; \mS]$ and the corresponding Gram matrix, instead of splitting $\mX$ into $\mR$ and $\mS$.
-The Gram matrix and its constraints then automatically \emph{glue} together the sources and the receivers (see Section \ref{sub:characterization}).
+The estimated $\mH$ is decomposed using singular value decomposition as $\mH = \mU \Sigma \mV^T$.
+Up to a translation due to centering, the source and receiver locations are then $\bar{\mS} = \mQ^{-1}\Sigma \mV^T$ and $\bar{\mR} = (\mU\mQ)^T$ for some unknown invertible $3 \times 3$ matrix $\mQ$.
+Since we have that $\mH = \bar{\mR}^T \mQ \mQ^{-1} \bar{\mS}$, finding the correct relative geometry (between $\mR$ and $\mS$) amounts to identifying the right $\mQ$ and the difference vector between the center of $\mR$ and the center of $\mS$ which is done via non-convex optimization and can suffer from local optima, especially in the presence of noise.
+In our approach, we avoid the need to estimate $\mQ$ to \emph{stitch} $\mR$ and $\mS$ together by working with the full point set $\mX = [ \mR ; \mS]$ and the corresponding Gram matrix, instead of splitting $\mX$ into $\mR$ and $\mS$.
+The Gram matrix and its constraints then automatically encode the relative geometry and \emph{glue} together the sources and the receivers (see Section \ref{sub:characterization}).

 \paragraph{When One Set of Times is Known} A more realistic scenario is when the source emission times are unknown and different but the microphones are synchronized.
 The reverse case is also relevant: when the receivers are not synchronized but the source emission times are known.
 This is the case if we use a distributed sensor array.